InternetFreedomFoundation/archive/content/post/here-comes-the-bill-all-dressed-in-nil.md

 +++

-{{< figure src="https://internetfreedom.in/content/images/2019/12/poster-3.png" caption=`"Poster can be ordered from here and is designed by <a href="https://www.kultureshop.in/">Kulture Shop</a>.
+{{< figure src="https://internetfreedom.in/content/images/2019/12/poster-3.png" caption=`Poster can be ordered from here and is designed by <a href="https://www.kultureshop.in/">Kulture Shop</a>.
 Gifted by Sangeeta Chakrovorty, an IFF member who enriches our growing community.
-Want to become a IFF member? <a href="https://internetfreedom.in/donate/">Sign up here</a>."` >}}
+Want to become a IFF member? <a href="https://internetfreedom.in/donate/">Sign up here</a>.` >}}

 ### Tl:dr